rokmetro/msl-iposition-pipeline-fork/README.rst

     jupyter notebook

 A window in your default web browser (preferrably Chrome) will open with a listing of the files and subdirectories in that github repository directory.
-Click on the 'tests' folder.
+Click on the 'examples' folder.
 This folder contains a variety of interactive scripts to perform various functions using the software package.
-To run a simple analysis on a directory of data, generating an output CSV, click Pipeline-Test.ipynb.
+To run a simple analysis on a directory of data, generating an output CSV, click Main.ipynb.
 This will open a new window in which there are cells containing code as well as additional documentation.

 To run the simple analysis, scroll down to Batch Pipeline Test and select the first code cell.
 Press Shift+Enter and you will see the cell execute (the first cell imports the software).
 Click Shift+Enter again and wait.
 A popup asking you to select a folder will appear.
 Select your data folder and click OK.
-The data will be processed and a CSV file will be created locally in the 'tests' folder.
+The data will be processed and a CSV file will be created locally in the 'examples' folder.

 If you want to run with different settings/paramters, see the documentation for the batch_pipeline function here: http://msl-iposition-pipeline.readthedocs.io/en/latest/source/cogrecon.core.html#module-cogrecon.core.batch_pipeline